 Ok, so what does that mean for my local business?

 Strategically gathering online reviews on Google can be a vital marketing strategy for business growth and brand differentiation from your competitors.
-Plus it’s a free functionality built into your Google My Business profile.
+Plus it’s a FREE functionality built into your Google Business profile.

 Alright, I see the value of online reviews.
 Now what do I need to keep in mind?